How to stop feeling guilty

 TO DO TODAY

-We’ll work through together how to turn your guilt into action.
+We’ll work through together how to stop feeling guilty and turn your guilt into action.

 Post a comment below that includes two things:

 - A example of your own negative self-talk

 - A new, positive perspective on the same challenge

 My life changed when I started doing this.
 Yours can, too.

 P.S.
 This week, people on my Insider’s List will be getting exclusive videos, strategies, and tactics to pursue mastery unapologetically.
 If you miss it, there won’t be replays.
 Trust me, if you’ve enjoyed this material, you’ll find the material on my private list potentially life-changing.